 The conditions for transferred credit are as follows:

-- Students planning to study away from Hamilton must register their intentions with the Dean of Students Office by the published deadlines.
+- Students planning to study away from Hamilton must register their intentions with the Office of Off-Campus Study by the published deadlines.
 They must complete the transferred credit petition and receive the approval of their advisor and/or the appropriate department chairs before they begin the course of study away.
-Students who change their programs after leaving campus should discuss substitutions with the associate dean of students for off-campus/international study by email or telephone.
+Students who change their programs after leaving campus should discuss substitutions with the Office of Off-Campus Study by email or telephone.

 - Courses must be taken at an accredited institution and must be considered by the faculty at Hamilton to be in the liberal arts.
 Students are encouraged to study at four-year institutions.
 Students who have earned 14 or more Hamilton units (including units earned by all forms of transferred credit) may present for transferred credit only courses taken at a four-year institution.